slack-samples/bolt-python-assistant-template/README.md

 This Bolt for Python template demonstrates how to build [AI Apps](https://docs.slack.dev/ai/) in Slack.

+Models from [OpenAI](https://openai.com) are used and can be customized for prompts of all kinds.

 ## Setup

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
 If you don’t have one setup, go ahead and [create one](https://slack.com/create).

 ### Developer Program

 Join the [Slack Developer Program](https://api.slack.com/developer-program) for exclusive access to sandbox environments for building and testing your apps, tooling, and resources created to help you build and grow.

 ## Installation

+Add this app to your workspace using either the Slack CLI or other development tooling, then read ahead to configuring LLM responses in the **[Providers](#providers)** section.

 ### Using Slack CLI